benjaminjnoack/samc21_bootloader/README.md

 **TODO**

-* boot application
-    * run the boot application handler on a button press?
 * validate application
     * the `magic` should a four letter (32 bit) word, like "TECH" or "SHOT" ...could be two words...
 * announce version
     * read from memory
+        * `gcc` build id
     * communicate over network
 * firmware update
+    * should there be an old version of the app "baked in" to the bootloader for re-flashing upon image validation failure?
     * download image over network (error handling checksums)
     * flash image (image checksum)